tb1337/paperless-api/README.md

 There are some rules for the Paperless-ngx url.

-1. Isn't a scheme applied to it?
-Use `https`.
+1. Isn't a scheme applied to it? `https` is automatically used.
-2. Is `http` explicitly used in it?
+2. Does the url explicitly start with `http`?
 Okay, be unsafe :dizzy_face:.
 3. Only use the **base url** of your Paperless-ngx.
 Don't add `/api` to it.

 #### Custom session